reddxae/unrestrict/README_en.md

 * Transmission: TCP (RAW).
 * Security: Reality.
 * uTLS: chrome.
-* Dest (Target): specify a site accessible from Russia with its port.
+* Dest (Target): specify a site accessible in Russia with its port.
 For example, `www.whatsapp.com:443`.
 * SNI, similarly to the previous item, should look like this: `www.whatsapp.com` (without specifying a port).
 * Click the **Get new cert** button.
 * Expand the Sniffing section and enable the toggle switch.
 Check HTTP, TLS, QUIC, and FAKEDNS.